harlanhaskins/Personal-Site/about/index.md

 Hi, I'm Harlan Haskins, and I'm a software Engineer in Mountain View, CA.

+I currently work on Augmented Reality at Apple, and I previously worked on the Swift compiler team and the HomeKit team.

-I attend [RIT](http://www.rit.edu), where I'm pursuing a Bachelor's degree in Computer Science.
+I graduated from [RIT](http://www.rit.edu) in 2018 with a Bachelor's degree in Computer Science and a focus on languages and developer tooling.
 I'm a member of
 [Computer Science House](http://csh.rit.edu).

 You can find me on [Twitter](http://twitter.com/harlanhaskins) and on